-This is the same domed topped table, and it is round and we are looking at it from above.
-There are layers and there are overlaps.
-This is what we are trying to capture and understand the organizational structure overlaps.
+This is the same domed topped table, it is round and we are looking at it from above.
+The complex reality is this, there are layers and there are overlaps.
+This is what we are trying to capture and understand – the overlaps in our organizational structure.

 Think of the grey areas as domain and authority areas.
-Out in the grey, the roles can act independently on their own.
-While this is great what we are trying to do is to make it super clear when collaboration, integration, team work needs to happen in your organizational design.
-This can not be captured or seen with an org chart, it can not be imagined with current org structure and design thinking that thinks Jobs, bosses and report to.
+Out in the grey where there is no overlap, the roles can act independently, on their own.
+But where there is overlap, we need communication and collaboration.
+What we are trying to do is to make it super clear when collaboration, integration, team work needs to happen in your organizational design.
+This can not be captured or seen with an org chart, it can not be imagined with current org structure and design thinking that thinks Jobs, bosses and reports to.
 No, the reality is this, modern organizations must be thought about in multiple dimensions.

-There really are no organizational structure “types” any longer.
+Fact: There really are no single organizational structure “types” any longer.